hashgraph/hedera-the-graph/charts/auth-layer-proxy/README.md

 | `configEnv.CLIENT_SECRET` | OAuth Client Secret, provided by the auth server | `` |
 | `configEnv.TOKEN_INTROSPECTION_URL` | OAuth Token Introspection URL, provided by the auth server | `http://host.docker.internal:8080/realms/HederaTheGraph/protocol/openid-connect/token/introspect` |

-Is important to note that if the downstream service that we are protecting, in this case TheGraph, will be accessed by the proxy using a FQDN, the `SERVICE_TYPE` should be set to `LOGICAL_DNS` and the `SERVICE_ADDRESS` should be set to the FQDN of the service, otherwise, if the downstream service is accessed by the proxy using an IP address, the `SERVICE_TYPE` should be set to `STATIC` and the `SERVICE_ADDRESS` should be set to the IP address of the service.
+It is important to note that if the downstream service that we are protecting (in this case TheGraph) will be accessed by the proxy using a FQDN, the `SERVICE_TYPE` should be set to `LOGICAL_DNS` and the `SERVICE_ADDRESS` should be set to the FQDN of the service.
+Otherwise, if the downstream service is accessed by the proxy using an IP address, the `SERVICE_TYPE` should be set to `STATIC` and the `SERVICE_ADDRESS` should be set to the IP address of the service.